trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   snapshot because the FlowManager slice added focused service tests and Promise compatibility facades while removing the service's internal mutable object state.
+- The remaining `Record<string, any>` hit is the librarian service object and should be removed in the next librarian state migration slice.

 ## Loop Passes